-- Free exploration.
+- > Free exploration.

-- · Problem solving activities.
+- > Problem solving activities.

-- Structures investigation.
+- > Structures investigation.

 - Designing and making.

-- Demonstration of a concept.
+- > Demonstration of a concept.

-- As a starting point for an aspect of work.
+- > As a starting point for an aspect of work.

-- As a way to communicate ideas
+- > To communicate ideas

-- As a prototype for a DMEA assignment
+- > As a prototype for a DMEA assignment

 The following table shows how construction kits can be used to develop children's design and technology capability.